Join the fastest-growing Food community on Pinterest

 - Beat butter, powdered sugar, and vanilla until smooth.

-- Bake 12–15 minutes until lightly golden.
+- Bake for 12–15 minutes until lightly golden.

 - Roll warm cookies in powdered sugar.